VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 The models are implemented in a function named after the process and a "!\_" as a suffix.
 The exclamation point is used in Julia to tell users the function is mutating, *i.e.* it modifies its input.

-You implementation should always modify the input object (here the `leaf`) and return nothing.
+Your implementation should always modify the input object (here the `leaf`) and return nothing.
 This ensures that models compute fast.
 The "_" suffix is used to tell users that this is the internal implementation.

 Remember that PlantBiophysics only exports the generic functions of the processes to users because they are the one that handles every other details, such as checking that the object is correctly initialized, and applying the computations over objects and time-steps.
 This is nice because as a developer you don't have to deal with those details, and you can just concentrate on your implementation.